 My Story….

 My journey into the mental health realm started nearly 30 years ago when my oldest was a toddler.
-Though I did not recognize the extent of my childhood trauma at the time, I did know that I was not going to use corporal punishment with my children.
-But I had an incredibly difficult two year old and I had no idea what to do with him.
+Though I did not recognize the extent of my childhood trauma at the time, I did know that I was going to stop the cycle of abuse with my children.
+But I had an incredibly spirited two-year-old and I had no idea how to meet his unique needs.
 So I looked to counseling to learn how to parent in a natural, gentle manner.

-About the same time I was looking to finish my undergraduate degree and found an undergrad program in counseling and psychology that worked with my schedule and responsibilities as a mom.
-With a newly diagnosed autistic child, I quickly focused most of my time learning about autism, early intervention, and how to support my son academically as well as with important life skills.
-I continue to work with autistics and their families to this day as it’s something that has become very intuitive to me.
+About the same time I was finishing my undergraduate degree and found an undergrad program in counseling and psychology that worked with my schedule as a mom.
+With a newly diagnosed autistic child, I quickly focused most of my time learning about neurodivergence and how to support my son through advocacy, academic accommodations, and essential life skills.
+I continue to work with autistic individuals and their families to this day as this lived experience has made the work very intuitive to me.
 And my son?
-He went from being a nonverbal severely autistic preschooler to a 29 year old commercial pilot and flight instructor.
+He went from being a nonspeaking preschooler with significant support needs to a 33-year-old commercial pilot and flight instructor.

 Stacy Finch.
 Breaking Unhealthy Patterns

 Becoming an expert in autism and ADHD was just the tip of the iceberg.
-I was also a volunteer facilitator for Families for Conscious Living (formerly Families for Natural Living) and supported parents wanting to take a more natural approach to family life.
-This led to taking many courses in nutrition, botanical medicine, and other alternative modalities all the while continuing to learn about parenting.
-As a busy mom of three and a business owner, I decided to start a meditation practice that I have continued for nearly two decades and now teach to others.
+I also served as a volunteer facilitator for Families for Conscious Living, supporting parents in taking a natural approach to family life.
+This led to courses in nutrition, botanical medicine, and alternative modalities all while deepening my understanding of responsive parenting.
+As a busy mom of three and a business owner, I also began a meditation practice that I have continued for nearly two decades and now teach to others.

 Stacy Finch.
 Breaking Unhealthy Patterns

-After two years in medical school, I had my own health crisis when I was diagnosed with post treatment Lyme disease and one of its co-infections, Babesiosis.
-During the lengthy phase that led up to the diagnosis, I personally learned the mind-body connection, especially the part that extraordinary levels of stress, such as the type experienced as a med student, plays in our physical health.
-This eventually led me to change course and return to my foundations in counseling and psychology but at a graduate level.
+After two years in medical school, I faced my own health crisis with a diagnosis with post-treatment Lyme disease and Babesiosis.
+This period taught me the profound mind-body connection, specifically the role that extraordinary stress, like that of medical school, plays in our physical health.
+This led me to return to my foundations in counselling and psychology at the graduate level.

-With the graduate level counseling psychology education, I continued to also educate myself in health and wellness, especially in ways that it intersects with mental health.
-I have also spent the last three decades uncovering my own trauma, one that can only be understood in the context of intergenerational trauma.
+With my graduate education, I’ve continued to explore the intersection of health, wellness, and mental health.
+I have also spent the last three decades uncovering my own trauma, understood through the lens of intergenerational patterns.

-Whether you want to look at lifestyle patterns or mental health patterns, or some combination of both, I’m here to help you break unhealthy patterns…
+Whether you want to explore lifestyle habits, mental health patterns, or a combination of both, I’m here to help you break unhealthy cycles and move toward healing.